mblayman/mattlayman.com/content/understand-django/2020-08-26-administer-all-the-things.md

 *What's "meta?"*
 Aside from fields,
-a Django model can set extra infromation about how to handle data.
+a Django model can set extra information about how to handle data.
 These extra options are the "meta" attributes of the model.